This page contains historical information and is preserved here as a matter of record.

 About the APN Book Manuscript Completion Competition

-This grant is meant to cover costs for the preparation, editing, copy-editing, fact-checking, and finalization of manuscripts for publication by reputable publishers including, where relevant, a “buy-out” of teaching responsibilities or other duties.
+This grant is meant to cover costs for the preparation, editing, copyediting, fact-checking, and finalization of manuscripts for publication by reputable publishers including, where relevant, a “buy-out” of teaching responsibilities or other duties.
 Other possible activities under the grant include residency, as well as affiliation to centers of excellence, for additional library and desk research and engagement with leading experts that will facilitate the completion of said manuscript.
-The program envisions two kinds of publishable manuscripts: full-length monographs or edited volumes on African peacebuilding-related topics and themes.
-Each awardee will therefore be expected to have a final draft at the end of six months, with proven intent of future publication.
+The program envisions two kinds of publishable manuscripts: full length monographs or edited volumes on African peacebuilding-related topics and themes.
+Each awardee will therefore be expected to have completed a final draft at the end of six months, with proven intent of future publication.

-This new initiative is meant to support APN alumni as either sole or joint authors or editors in transforming their APN projects or related peacebuilding research into publishable book manuscripts.
+This initiative is meant to support APN Alumni as either sole or joint authors or editors in transforming their APN projects or related peacebuilding research into publishable book manuscripts.
 It also serves as a vehicle for enhancing the quality and visibility of independent African peacebuilding research both regionally and globally, while making the peacebuilding knowledge already gathered from a prior APN grant accessible to key policymakers and research centers of excellence in Africa and around the world.
 It is expected that recipients will produce and disseminate research-based knowledge that is relevant to, and has a significant impact on, peacebuilding policy and practice on the continent.

 Terms of the Grant